asminbhattarai/the-odin-project/daily-log.md

 ## What I worked on:
 - A brief summary of what I accomplished today.

-## Challenges faced:
-- Any difficulties I encountered or concepts I found hard to understand.

 ## Resources:
 - Links to helpful resources I used.
 - Syntax: [Title](url)